jrimensnyder/Automated-ELK-Stack-Deployment/README.md

    ![Elk Stack Deployment Network Diagram](https://user-images.githubusercontent.com/75230303/112245192-cd8abe80-8c26-11eb-9ff7-9ad05a68eace.png)

-There are eight major components of the Azure Virtual Cloud Network:
+There are nine major components or our Azure Virtual Cloud Network:

 1) Azure Resource Group (the outer box in the diagram) - Microsoft.com defines a resource group as "a container that holds related resources for an azure solution.
 The resource group can include all the resources for the solution, or only those resources that you want to manage as a group."
 In our azure cloud virtual network the resource group contains all network components,, virtual machines and security configurations required to establish a dabase hosted by three virtual machines, all monitored by an ELK Stack server.